axype/docs/README.md

 # Axype Luau Documentation

-Axype, and pasteloaders, in general, are NOT exploits.
-They are "secure" server script hosters with versatile Lua APIs.
+Axype and pasteloaders in general, are **NOT** exploits.
+They are "secure" server script loaders with versatile Lua APIs.

 # Contexts: